astronomer/docs/learn/airflow-setup-teardown.md

 ![DAG without setup/teardown - upstream failure](/img/guides/airflow-setup-teardown_nosutd_dag_fail.png)

-In this example, you can turn the `provision_cluster` task into a setup task and the `tear_down_cluster` into a teardown task by using the code examples shown in [Basic setup/teardown syntax](#basic-setupteardown-syntax).
+In this example, you can turn the `provision_cluster` task into a setup task and the `tear_down_cluster` into a teardown task by using the code examples shown in [setup/teardown implementation](#setupteardown-implementation).

 After you convert the tasks, the **Grid** view shows your setup tasks with an upwards arrow and teardown tasks with a downwards arrow.
-After you configure the [setup/teardown relationship](#defining-setupteardown-relationships) between `provision_cluster` and `tear_down_cluster`, they turn into a setup/teardown grouping and are connected by a dotted line.
+After you configure the [setup/teardown relationship](#creating-setupteardown-groupings) between `provision_cluster` and `tear_down_cluster`, they turn into a setup/teardown grouping and are connected by a dotted line.
 The tasks `worker_task_1`, `worker_task_2` and `worker_task_3` are in the scope of this setup/teardown grouping.

 ![DAG with setup/teardown - all successful](/img/guides/airflow-setup-teardown-syntax_dag_successful.png)